Covid-19 Policy (V5)

 • Use of personal hand sanitiser should NOT replace good personal hygiene and operatives should continue to wash their hands where possible.

-• incspaces staff and clients must adhere to incspaces Clean Desk policy- All desks should be cleared at the end of the day, except for monitors and laptop stands.
+• Incspaces staff and clients must adhere to the Incspaces Clean Desk Policy- All desks should be cleared at the end of the day, except for monitors and laptop stands.
 All documents or IT peripherals should be stored away where possible.

-• Staff will turn away people with coronavirus symptoms.
-If a staff member (or someone in their household) or a visitor has a persistent cough, a high temperature or has lost their sense of taste or smell, they should be isolating.
+• Incspaces staff will turn away people with coronavirus symptoms.
+If a staff member (or someone in their household) or a visitor/occupant has a persistent cough, a high temperature or has lost their sense of taste or smell, they should be isolating.

 • Encourage visitors to use hand sanitiser or handwashing facilities as they enter the premises.

-• We’re working to enhance our HVAC (Heating, ventilation, and air conditioning) standards to align with local industry best practices.
-However, as operational oversight and systems vary by building, our approach to implementation differs on a location-by-location basis.
+• Incspaces are working to enhance HVAC (Heating, ventilation, and air conditioning) standards to align with local industry best practices.
+However, as operational oversight and systems vary by building, our approach to implementation differs on a locationby-location basis.

 • Natural ventilation is provided through open windows, or through other means such as vents.
 However, fire doors should not be propped open.